nya3jp/tast-tests/src/chromiumos/tast/local/bundles/cros/video/README.md

     tast run $HOST video.ChromeStackDecoderPerf.*
     tast run $HOST video.ChromeStackDecoderLegacyPerf.*

-### Video decoder compliance tests (`video.DecodeCompliance`)
+### Video decoder compliance tests (`video.ChromeStackDecoderVerification`)

 These tests validate video decoding compliance by running [`video_decode_accelerator_tests`] with various video clips and `--gtest\_filter=VideoDecoderTest.FlushAtEndOfStream`.
-Unlike DecodeAccel and DecodeAccelVD tests, DecodeCompliance mostly targets specific codec features and is primarily concerned with the correctness of the produced frames.
-Currently, we only test AV1.
+Unlike ChromeStackDecoderLegacy and ChromeStackDecoder tests, ChromeStackDecoderVerification mostly targets specific codec features and is primarily concerned with the correctness of the produced frames.
 To run the test use:

-    tast run $HOST video.DecodeCompliance.av1*
+    tast run $HOST video.ChromeStackDecoderVerification.*

 Please see [data/test_vectors/README.md] for details about the video clips used in this test.